rg5533/my-finance-agent/README.md

-# Finance Tracker Agent using Google ADK & Vertex AI
+# Finance Tracker Agent using Google ADK & Vertex AI Runtime

 This project demonstrates how to build a fully autonomous, tool-driven AI agent using the **Google Agent Development Kit (ADK)** and deploy it to **Vertex AI Agents Runtime**.